INMEGEN/conservationLandscape/README.md

 A reference genome is splitted into subsequences of size k (kmer).
 The frequency of each reference kmer across a set of target genomes is obtained.
 The conservation landscape is the graphical representation of such frequency map.
 The X-axis represent the start position of each reference kmer and the Y-axis represent its frequency.

-Frequent mutations are seen as lines that drop to low values.
-Highly conserved regions are seen as steady-horizontal lines
+Frequent mutations produce sharp drops in frequency while highly conserved regions are seen as steady high frequency regions.

 ## INSTALLATION